Lindsay Sain Jones

 Biography

-Lindsay Sain Jones is an Assistant Professor of Legal Studies at the Terry College of Business.
-Her research focuses on financial regulation, ethics, and technology.
-Professor Jones’s scholarship has been accepted in a variety of academic journals, including the California Law Review, the University of Pennsylvania Journal of Business Law, and the American Business Law Journal.
+Lindsay Sain Jones is an Assistant Professor of Legal Studies, Director of the Legal Studies Certificate Program, and Coordinator of the Undergraduate Legal Studies Program at the Terry College of Business and holds a courtesy appointment at the School of Law.
+Her research primarily focuses on financial regulation and technology.
+Professor Jones’s scholarship has been accepted in a variety of academic journals, including the California Law Review, the North Carolina Law Review, and the American Business Law Journal.
 Prior to joining the faculty, she practiced law in a transactional practice at Jones Day, where she primarily represented large financial institutions.
 Professor Jones also has four years of industry experience as a financial analyst.

 Education